-*Columbia Engineering students who apply using the M.S.
-Express application are not required to send official Columbia transcripts to the Office of Graduate Student Affairs upon admission.
-Columbia engineering students can upload a copy of their "grades and registration status" from SSOL in place of the official transcript on the online application.
+*All Columbia Engineering students who apply using the M.S.
+Express application are not required to send official hard-copy Columbia transcripts to the Office of Graduate Student Affairs upon admission.
+Columbia engineering students applying to an M.S. program within their home department may upload a copy of their "grades and registration status" from SSOL in place of a copy of the official transcript on the online application.
 In addition, engineering students applying to an M.S. program within their home department are not required to submit a personal statement or resume.

 ** Application fee waivers are available for students who meet certain criteria.

 The early consideration deadline for M.S.
 Express applicants applying for the Fall term is November 15.
 The regular deadline is April 30.

 Advantages of Continuing on to the M.S.
 Program at Columbia